elastic/kibana/packages/kbn-config-schema/README.md

 If you have an optional config field that you can have a default value for you may want to consider using dedicated `defaultValue` option to not deal with "defined or undefined"-like checks all over the place in your code.
 You have three options to provide a default value for the almost any schema primitive:

-* plain value that's know at the compile time
+* plain value that's known at the compile time
 * [reference](#references) to a value that will be "dereferenced" at the validation time
 * function that is invoked at the validation time and returns a plain value